 - Ensuring that junior staff have the relevant mentorship;

-- Using local partners to ensure that employees receive the necessary training for the location that they are based in.
+- Using local partners to ensure that employees receive the necessary training for the location where they are based in.